PTSD* : Reconsolidation Therapy ™ Heals Emotional Memory

 The Psychologist who Fixes Memories Following the Terrorist Attacks

-Alain Brunet has become one the great specialists of PTSD, for which he has developed an amazing treatment.
+Alain Brunet has become one of the leading specialists dedicated to the study of PTSD, for which he has developed an amazing treatment.
 The main concept is to combine psychotherapy with the reactivation of a traumatic memory using a beta blocker.
 The beta blocker is a drug that decreases the intensity of emotions associated with a memory.

 Post-traumatic stress disorder: A cure?